solstice23/typst-ribbons/docs/manual.typ

 		A dictionary for specifying categories for nodes.
 Keys are categories names, and values are arrays of node ids belonging to each category.
 Category will be attached to the node properties, can be used by tinter and other customization functions.
 	]),
 	( "layout", "layout", false, `layout.auto-linear()`, [
-		The layout (including layouter and drawer) to arrange and draw the ribbons.
+		The layout (including layouter and drawer) to arrange and draw the ribbony.
 	]),
 	( "tinter", "tinter", false, `tinter.default-tinter()`, [
 		The tinter function to assign colors to nodes.
 	]),
 	( "ribbon-stylizer", "ribbon-stylizer", false, `ribbon-stylizer.default()`, [
-		The stylizer function to define the appearance of the ribbons, such as color, gradient, stroke, etc.
+		The stylizer function to define the appearance of the ribbony, such as color, gradient, stroke, etc.
 	]),
 	( "draw-label", "label-drawer", false, `none`, [
 		A function to draw labels for each node.